Singletrack Maniac 50k Race Course Narrative

 The E trail was built to be an “easier” trail, but I am not sure I am in total agreement.
 It starts off going up, but there are some nice gradual descending sections you can let gravity pull you down and save energy.
 After about 3.5 miles, it will spit you back out at the start of the D trail again.
 So to summarize, D and E make one big 8.5 mile loop with the multi-use trail dissecting them.
 It would be very easy for your family and friends to see you at mile 18 and then walk 400m and see you at mile 21.5.

 Ok, back to the #2 aid station at 21.5 miles and BACK on D. You know this trail now, just follow the caution tape.
 At the end of D you will be just past the marathon mark (aid station #3 again).
 Not far now, all you have to do is complete E again and run back to the school.

 When you finish E you will only have a mile to go.
 Sorry, it is a bit uphill until you get back to Jolly Pond Road.
 You will run down the road, enter the school grounds and finish the way you started on the side of the school.
 You did it!

 The timing will be through Ultrasignup- no chips.
 There will be a selection of fine food and drinks at the finish (sorry, no alcohol on school grounds).
 I will also post the specific aid station food soon.
 We will definitely have a nice selection of snack foods (pretzels, soda, fig newtons, gummy bears, etc) and PBJs especially at stations 2 and 3.
-We will have Heed at AS #2 and Heed and Gatorade at AS#3.
+We will have Tailwind at all AS.
 After the race use the showers, hang out and listen to music with us!